LiorHaim/cephdemos/rook-ceph-dynamic-provisioning/README.md

 total 0
 -rw-r--r-- 1 root root 0 Apr 13 21:50 test
 ```
 As you see, we have both pods sharing the same 1GB size volume which came from our file storage class.

 # Conclustion

-We saw that creating storage classes out of out rook-ceph cluster is quite easy and doesn't require any extra configuration except creating few CRDs.
+We saw that creating storage classes out of out rook-ceph cluster is quite easy and doesn't require any extra configuration except from creating few CRDs.
 This approach eases the process of storage consumption in Stateful applications, providing us the ability of consuming dynamic data across multiple pods and namespaces.
 Hope you have enjoyed the demo, have fun :)